Frequently Asked Questions

 When did the school open and what grades are taught?
 What are the school hours?

 Oak Hill opened in the Fall of 2006 as Dominion Classical Christian Academy with grades K4-6.
-After several years of maintaining the K4-6 program, Oak Hill expanded to include Logic School (grades 6-8) in 2010, adding Rhetoric (9-12) in 2013.
-Oak Hill’s first Seniors graduated in May 2017.
+After several years of maintaining the K4-6 program, Dominion expanded to include Logic School (grades 6-8) in 2010, adding Rhetoric (9-12) in 2013.
+In the summer of 2016, Dominion Classical Christian Academy became Oak Hill Classical School and welcomed it’s first Seniors that fall who graduated in May 2017.
 There are informational meetings and daytime tours for interested families held several times a year and more regularly during the enrollment season (January - April).
 Logic and Rhetoric (6th-12th grade) students begin class at 8:00 am while Grammar School (K4-5th grade) students begin class at 9:00 am.
-All students are dismissed at 3:00 pm.
+All students are dismissed at 3:05 pm.

 Is the school accredited?